-Students who major in linguistics acquire valuable intellectual skills such as analytical reasoning, critical thinking, argumentation, text composition, and clarity of expression.
-Linguistics majors are therefore well equipped for both an academic career, and a variety of non-academic professional programmes and careers linked to language.
+Linguistics majors are well equipped for both an academic career, and a variety of non-academic professional programmes and careers linked to language.

-Since the programme is taught in English, graduates of General Linguistics at Bamberg are well-prepared for the international labour market.
+Since the program is taught in English, graduates of General Linguistics at Bamberg are well-prepared for the international labour market.

-Linguists find employment in one of the following areas:
+Linguists may find employment in the following areas:

 A Master’s degree is also the prerequisite for enrolment in most PhD programs.
-Graduates who want to pursue an academic career can apply for a PhD programme at the Bamberg Graduate School of Linguistics (BaGL), which offers a well-structured interdisciplinary PhD programme in linguistics and related subjects.
+Graduates who want to pursue an academic career can apply for a PhD program at the Bamberg Graduate School of Linguistics (BaGL), which offers a well-structured interdisciplinary PhD program in linguistics and related subjects.